insunghan-cognizant/covid-assistant/README.md

 * How busy a target business is to determine risk of contact with others
 * Open up dialog choices, fuzzier matching
-* Influenza info, vaccination, remedies, symptom checker, symptom reducers
+* Influenza info, vaccination, remedies, symptom reducers
 * Common cold info similar to above
 * Functionality for chatbot if you want to share.
 Store text locally?
 Add an email functionality?
+* NodeRED voice functionality

 ## Demo video